-The aim of this charter is to encourage employees who have serious concerns about any aspect of the council’s work to come forward and voice those concerns.
+The aim of this procedure is to encourage employees who have serious concerns about any aspect of the council’s work to come forward and voice those concerns.

 Employees are often the first to realise that there may be something seriously wrong within the council.

 We view whistleblowing as a positive act that can make a valuable contribution to our efficiency and long-term success.
 It is not disloyal to colleagues or the council to speak up.

 We're committed to achieving the highest possible standards of service and the highest possible ethical standards in public life and in all of its practices.
 To help achieve these standards we encourages freedom of speech.

 If you're considering raising a concern you should read this procedure first.

 - the type of issues that can be raised